Tremble for My Beloved

 "Tremble for My Beloved" is a song by the American rock band Collective Soul.
-It is the fourth and final single from their fourth studio album Dosage.
+It was released as the third single from their fourth studio album, Dosage, in September 1999.

 Background

 Commenting on the creation of "Tremble for My Beloved" and its meaning, Ed Roland said:

 When we did pre-production in Atlanta, this is one of the first songs we wrote.
 We were just trying to experiment.
 We knew all along that it was going to be the first song on the album, so we were trying to work out the little intro piece.
 Lyrically, it came together at the same time that I found out I was going to be a dad, so it's basically about the insecurities of being a father and bringing a child into the world especially since it was during that time when there were all those kids killing each other in school.
 I couldn't help but think, "Oh my God, have I really screwed up here?"
 The song touches on all the insecurity that comes with those thoughts and wondering if you could actually be a good parent.
 But it's been a great experience.
 My son was born in August and it's been so cool.